zamblauskas/scala-csv-parser/README.md

 You can define one manually if the generated one does not fit your use case (e.g. column names differ from case class parameter names).

-This is identical to what macro generates for a `Person` case class:
+This is identical to what the macro generates for a `Person` case class:
 ``` scala
 import zamblauskas.functional._